Kungbib/musikkatalogen/README.md

 =======

 This is a lightweight web application of a Card-Image Public Access Catalog (CIPAC).
-It is used to display scanned catalog cards.
+It is used to display scanned library catalog cards.
+It was written in a haste as a proof of concept and you will probably find numerous bugs.

 Installation